Herbert Warren

 Sir Thomas Herbert Warren, KCVO (21 October 1853 – 9 June 1930) was a British academic and administrator who was president of Magdalen College, Oxford for 43 years (1885–1928) and vice-chancellor of Oxford University (1906–10).

+In his teens during the late 1860s, Warren played rugby football for the newly opened Clifton College.
+During the 1870s, he earned a scholarship which allowed him to enter Warren Balliol College, Oxford.
+He played rugby football for both the college and the university.
+As an academic, he gained a number of international honours.
+He received the Legion of Honour from France and the Order of the Crown of Italy.

 Early life and education

 Warren was born in Bristol, the eldest son of magistrate Algernon William Warren, JP, and Cecil Thomas, both born in Carmarthenshire, Wales.
 Architect Edward Prioleau Warren was his younger brother.
-His sister, Anna Letitia Warren, studied at Somerville College, Oxford.
+His sister, Anna Letitia Warren, studied at Somerville College, Oxford (then Somerville Hall), as one of its first 12 students.

 At age 15, he entered the newly opened Clifton College, under its first headmaster John Percival.
 At Clifton, he played rugby and became head boy.

 After earning a scholarship, Warren entered Balliol College, Oxford, in 1872.
 He excelled as a scholar, earning numerous classical distinctions, including firsts in Moderations and Lit.
 Hum., the Hertford and Craven Scholarships, and the Gaisford Prize for Greek Verse (1875).
 He was the college librarian in 1875-6.
-He also played rugby for the college and the university.
+He also played rugby football for the college and the university.
 He was elected a Fellow of Magdalen in 1877, and became Classical Tutor in 1878.

 Career

-Warren was president of Magdalen College, Oxford, from 1885–1928, and served as vice-chancellor of Oxford University from 1906–10 and as Oxford Professor of Poetry 1911–16.
+Warren was president of Magdalen College, Oxford, from 1885 to 1928, and served as vice-chancellor of Oxford University from 1906 to 1910 and as Oxford Professor of Poetry 1911–16.